This page was last updated May 13, 2021.

 - At least 1 auditorium, theater, or performance or lecture hall with fixed audience seating and regular programming.

 Entities must not have received more than 10 percent of gross revenue from Federal funding during 2019, excluding disaster assistance; please note that Federal grants are included in this calculation.
 There is no similar limit on funding from state or local governments.
+Museums associated with a public university are not subject to this 10 percent cap.

 Unlike the Paycheck Protection Program, museums with more than 500 employees and venues associated with universities or with state or other governments are eligible for SVO Grants, as long as they do not own or operate venues in more than one country or in more than 10 states.